openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

 - ``OPENWISP_FIRMWARE_UPGRADER_MAX_KERNEL_BYTES`` and
   ``OPENWISP_FIRMWARE_UPGRADER_MAX_DECOMPRESSED_BYTES`` are per-task
   memory ceilings, not global ones.
-Each is tracked cumulatively forr the whole task, not reset per decompression attempt.
+Each is tracked cumulatively for the whole task, not reset per decompression attempt.
 Multiple metadata extraction tasks can run concurently within the same Celery worker.
 Size the worker concurrency and the container memory limit so that